Giskard-AI/giskard-hub/docs/_sources/quickstart.rst.txt

     - ``role``: The role of the message, either "user" or "assistant".
     - ``content``: The content of the message.
 - ``expected_output``: The expected output of the conversation.
 This is used for evaluation.
-- ``policies``: A list of policies that the conversation should follow.
+- ``rules``: A list of rules that the conversation should follow.
 This is used for evaluation.
 - ``demo_output``: A demonstration of a (possibly wrong) output from the model.
 This is just for demonstration purposes.

 You can add as many conversations as you want to the dataset.